Chris Jericho: Jericho Appreciation Society (2022–2023)

-Following All Out, The Inner Circle started a rivalry with Men of the Year (Ethan Page and Scorpio Sky), and their ally, mixed martial arts (MMA) coach Dan Lambert.
-Lambert also brought in members of his MMA team American Top Team (ATT) to oppose The Inner Circle, including former UFC Heavyweight Champions Andrei Arlovski and Junior dos Santos.
-At the Full Gear event on November 13, The Inner Circle defeated Men of the Year and ATT in a Minneapolis Street Fight.
-At Revolution, Jericho was defeated by Eddie Kingston.
+At Revolution on March 6, 2022, Jericho was defeated by Eddie Kingston.
 After the match, Jericho refused to shake Kingston's hand.
-On March 9, 2022, Jericho turned heel by attacking Kingston and Santana & Ortiz with a help of 2.0 and Daniel Garcia, ending the Inner Circle.
-At Double or Nothing, The Jericho Appreciation Society defeated the Blackpool Combat Club (Jon Moxley and Bryan Danielson), Eddie Kingston, Santana and Ortiz in an Anarchy in the Arena match.
+On the March 9 episode of Dynamite, Jericho turned heel by attacking Kingston and the team of Santana and Ortiz with a help of 2.0 and Daniel Garcia, ending the Inner Circle.
+At Double or Nothing on May 29, The Jericho Appreciation Society defeated the Blackpool Combat Club (Jon Moxley and Bryan Danielson), Eddie Kingston, Santana and Ortiz in an Anarchy in the Arena match.
+At Blood & Guts on June 29, The Jericho Appreciation Society were defeated by Blackpool Combat Club (Jon Moxley, Wheeler Yuta and Claudio Castagnoli), Eddie Kingston, Santana and Ortiz in a Blood and Guts match.
+At Fyter Fest on July 20, Jericho defeated Kingston in a Barbed Wire Deathmatch to end their feud.
 The Jericho Appreciation Society and Blackpool Combat Club feud continued through 2022 and saw the return of Jericho's Lionheart persona in matches with Moxley and Danielson.
 At Dynamite: Grand Slam on September 21, Jericho defeated Claudio Castagnoli to win the ROH World Championship for the first time in his career.
-On October 18, it was revealed that Jericho had signed a contract extension with AEW through December 2025.
+On October 18, it was announced that Jericho had signed a contract extension with AEW through December 2025.
 With this extension, Jericho received new roles as a coach and creative consultant, in addition to performing for AEW as an in-ring wrestler.
-During his reign as Ring of Honor World Champion, Jericho referred to himself as "The Ocho" (as it marked his eighth overall world championship) and successfully defended the title against many former ROH champions, such as Dalton Castle, Colt Cabana, Tomohiro Ishii and Bandido.
-Jericho also began stating his intention to destroy Ring of Honor, attacking Ring of Honor personnel, such as commentator Ian Riccaboni and ring announcer Bobby Cruise.
-This angered Castagnoli who reignited his feud with Jericho.
-On the November 25th edition of Rampage Jericho granted Castagnoli with a title match at Final Battle, with the stipulation that if Claudio lost, he would be forced to join the Jericho Appreciation Society.
-At Final Battle, Jericho lost the ROH World Championship back to Castagnoli, ending his reign at 80 days.
-On the "Winter is Coming" episode of AEW Dynamite, Jericho lost to Action Andretti in an upset that drew comparisons to the May 17, 1993 bout between Razor Ramon and The Kid.
+During his reign as ROH World Champion, Jericho referred to himself as "The Ocho" (as it marked his eighth overall world championship) and successfully defended the title against many former ROH champions, such as Dalton Castle, whom he defeated at Title Tuesday, Colt Cabana, Tomohiro Ishii, whom he defeated on the Thanksgiving Eve episode of Dynamite on November 23, and Bandido.
+At Final Battle on December 10, Jericho lost the ROH World Championship back to Castagnoli, ending his reign at 80 days.

+Going into 2023, Jericho began a feud with Ricky Starks.
+The feud cultimated at Revolution on March 5, where Jericho was defeated by Starks.
+After losing to Starks, Jericho began a feud with Adam Cole, which cultimated at Double or Nothing on May 28, where Jericho was defeated by Cole in an unsanctioned match.
+On the August 9 episode of Dynamite, all members except Sammy Guevera, of the Jericho Appreciation Society walked out on Jericho due to his association with Don Callis, effectively disbanding the stable.